JPe-Barbosa/python-studies/FCC_PyFoBe/README.md

-interesing programs developed in FreeCodeCamp.org video: https://www.youtube.com/watch?v=rfscVS0vtbw as well as some experimentations.
+interesing programs developed in FreeCodeCamp.org video https://www.youtube.com/watch?v=rfscVS0vtbw as well as some experimentations.
 I've also include my notes taken during the video but they are in portuguese